64kramsystem/personal_notes/topics/mysql.md

 Field options are not defaults, so they must be set when needed.

-If an import fails due to mysterious invalid characters, investigate the line terminators and characters via `hexdump` and `file -i`.
+If an import fails due to mysterious invalid characters, investigate the line terminators and characters via `hexdump` and `file -i`; loading has also issues with JSON fields, which causes a "Cannot create a JSON value from a string with CHARACTER SET 'binary'" error (see [bug report](https://bugs.mysql.com/bug.php?id=79066)).

 `LOAD DATA` syntax: